Healthy Homes Assessment Waitangirua

 Rental Property Home Assessments Waitangirua

-Property rental areas that are affected by Healthy Homes Standard.
-Healthy Homes Standards in Waitangirua include each:
+The areas of rental property that are affected by The Healthy Homes Standard in Waitangirua include each:

 • Living Room